getsentry/sentry-php/docs/index.rst

     PHP
     ===

-Raven-PHP is a PHP client for Sentry supporting PHP 5.3 or higher.
+The PHP SDK for Sentry supports PHP 5.3 and higher.
 It'a available as a BSD licensed Open Source library.

 Installation